 2> if the PDCCH indicates a DL multicast transmission:

-3> if HARQ feedback is enabled:
+3> if HARQ feedback for MBS multicast is enabled:

+4> if the PDCCH is indicated on a non-terrestrial network:

+5> set HARQ-RTT-TimerDL-PTM-NTN for the corresponding HARQ process equal to drx-HARQ-RTT-TimerDL-PTM plus the latest available UE-gNB RTT value;

+5> start the HARQ-RTT-TimerDL-PTM-NTN for the corresponding HARQ process in the first symbol after the end of the corresponding transmission carrying the DL HARQ feedback.

+4> else:

-4> start the drx-HARQ-RTT-TimerDL-PTM for the corresponding HARQ process in the first symbol after the end of the corresponding transmission carrying the DL HARQ feedback;
+5> start the drx-HARQ-RTT-TimerDL-PTM for the corresponding HARQ process in the first symbol after the end of the corresponding transmission carrying the DL HARQ feedback;

 4> if the first HARQ-ACK reporting mode (i.e. ack-nack) is used as specified in TS 38.213 [6]: